yumiai/yumiai.github.io/src/posts/unplanned-work/index.md

 ---
 title: Planning for unplanned work
 description: Practices for product building
-date: 2023-06-31
+date: 2023-07-04
 author: Robert O'Brien
+headline: true
+image: /assets/images/test.png
+abstract: There are two types of work.
+Features go into roadmaps, but where does the rest go?
+This short guide covers everything from zero-friction intake to effectively managing unplanned bug reports and requests.
 imagick:
   usedefault: true
 tags:
   - fourth-tag
   - extra-tag
----

-There are two types of work.
-Features go into roadmaps, but where does the rest go?
-This short guide covers everything from zero-friction intake to effectively managing unplanned bug reports and requests.

 ---

 There are two types of work; Planned work and unplanned work.